Restore Your Confidence

 Download the breast self-assessment form

-There are several factors that can lead to sagging breasts, including significant weight loss, pregnancy and breastfeeding, and heredity.
-The changes the skin goes through as we grow older, natural shape and size of breasts, and certain lifestyle choices can significantly contribute to sagging breasts.
+Several factors can lead to sagging breasts, including significant weight loss, pregnancy and breastfeeding, and heredity.
+The changes the skin goes through as we grow older, the natural shape and size of breasts, and certain lifestyle choices can also significantly contribute to sagging breasts.

 When your breasts droop, several things can happen.
 First, your nipple generally falls to a lower position.
 Your areola might get larger, typically as a result of pregnancy-related changes.

 The biggest culprit when it comes to the drooping of your breasts is the stretching of supportive structures within your breasts, known as Cooper’s Ligaments.
-When these lengthen and weaken, the internal framework of the breast is compromised and the breast itself elongates, droops, and converts to an oval shape.
-In addition, many women notice the increasing asymmetry of their breasts which becomes more noticeable as they droop.
+When these lengthen and weaken, the internal framework of the breast is compromised, and the breast elongates, droops, and converts to an oval shape.
+In addition, many women notice increasing asymmetry of their breasts, which becomes more noticeable as they droop.